clarkgrubb/latex-input/README.md

     \alpha             α
     \subseteq          ⊆

-When an input method is in effect, one types LaTeX notation and it is rendered to the mathematical symbol on the fly.
+When the input method is in effect, one types LaTeX notation and it is rendered to the mathematical symbol on the fly.
 E.g. type
 \infty followed by a SPACE and an ∞ is inserted into the document.